Wolfson Postgraduate Scholarships in the Humanities

 2. Additional or Alternative Sources of External Funding

 Students in receipt of a Wolfson Postgraduate Scholarship may not hold other awards covering tuition fees.
 Wolfson funds must represent at least 50% of a student’s funding package to hold the named award.
 Additional funder names may not be attached to the Wolfson Postgraduate Scholarship.

 It is a requirement of the Wolfson Postgraduate Scholarship scheme that the student must not be in receipt of any other scholarship, studentship or alternative source of funding for doctoral studies at Warwick or elsewhere which has not been disclosed to the University.
-Any student in receipt of a University scholarship remains responsible for immediately notifying the Graduate School of any changes to their funding arrangements throughout their period of study.
+Any student in receipt of a University scholarship remains responsible for immediately notifying the Doctoral College of any changes to their funding arrangements throughout their period of study.
 Failure to disclose such information will be considered as a major offence as defined in the disciplinary regulations laid out in University Regulation 23.

-Students in receipt of a Wolfson Postgraduate Scholarship are allowed to undertake some teaching/ research assistance work.
+Students in receipt of a Wolfson Postgraduate Scholarship are allowed to undertake some teaching/research assistance work.
 Other paid work is not encouraged.

 3. Fees and Payment

 Accommodation fees are not automatically covered by the Wolfson Postgraduate Scholarship.
 The stipend is intended to be a contribution towards living expenses.